ChakshuAI/spoofsense-mobile-offline-sdk/README.md

 - **errorMsg:**	string message to indicate the status of execution.
 Following are the different messages provided:

   - ‘’Success’’: This indicates that the pipeline was executed successfully.
   - ‘’Minimum face check Failed”: This indicates that the cropped Bitmap height and width is too small.
-The height and width of the cropped Bitmap should be at least 150.
+The height of the cropped Bitmap should be greater than 150 and the width of the cropped Bitmap should be greater than 150.
   - “Bitmap or Rect empty”: This indicates that the Bitmap or Rect is either empty or NULL.
   - “Error during image analysis”: This indicates that the PyTorch image analysis functionality failed.